-In IUI the healthy sperms are inserted to the female uterus during the egg release from the ovary for fertilization.
-The timing of IUI should be matched with normal ovulation cycle or with fertility medication administration in case of abnormality of the cycle.
+In IUI the healthy sperms are inserted into the female uterus during the egg release from the ovary for fertilization.
+The timing of IUI should be matched with a normal ovulation cycle or with fertility medication administration in case of abnormality of the cycle.

 Assisted reproductive technology (ART)